OpenSight/StorLever/extensions/storlever_megaraid/README.md

 1. Install storlever following the storlever's readme
 2. Install storlever_megaraid. storlever_megaraid is a pure python project which is very easy to installed.
-    Just type the following CMD in the storlever_megaraid's project's directory
+    Just type the following CMD in the storlever_megaraid's project's directory:

         python setup.py install